Insights: FAQ

 3. Then sign up to Spotify for Podcasters at podcasters.spotify.com.
 You will be sent a verification code by email to confirm your ownership of the show.

-If I migrate my show to Acast from another host, am I able to import my analytics as well?
+If I migrate my show to Acast from another hosting platform, am I able to import my analytics as well?

 In what time zone are my downloads being reported?